 - Main Campus - Office of the Provost (Main Campus Faculty Records and Appointments) for information regarding application and procedures.

-- University Services & Medical Center - Human Resources Generalist for your department
+- University Services & Medical Center - Human Resources Client Services Partner for your department

 Each area of the University administers the plan in a slightly different manner.
 Generally speaking, however, you will be asked to provide corroborating documentation of your disability to the department.
 Your salary will continue during your disability as usual.
 All your deductions (taxes, retirement plan contributions, insurance premium payments, etc) will continue as normal.
 The Disability Leave period can last for up to three months.